Zukkari/testing-template/readme.md

 1. findsCorrectTemperatureFromForecast
 2. throwsExceptionIfTemperatureNotFoundForGivenDate

-### CachedWeatherParserTest
+### TodoAppTest

-Create unit tests for the `CachedWeatherParser` class.
+Create unit tests for the `TodoApp` class.
 Make the class more easily testable by mocking the file system operations.
-The `weather-store.txt` should not be touched in the tests.
+The `todo.bin` file should not be touched in the tests.
 Instead, create a mock that can store the values in-memory (in a simple field).
-The `WeatherParser` used by the `CachedWeatherParser` should be mocked as well.

 Don't use mockito for this task.

 Create at least the following tests:
-1. loadsTemperatureFromWeatherParserWhenStoredValueNotFound
+1. itemIsInListAfterBeingAdded
-2. valueFromWeatherParserIsStored
+2. itemNotInListAfterBeingRemoved
-3. skipsUsingWeatherParserWhenStoredValueFound
+3. addingDuplicateItemDoesNotChangeStoredData

 ### AlarmClockTest